ZhelunChen/HILFT-ASHP-DEMO/README.md

 This document provides comprehensive details of the datasets generated from the project titled, "Hardware-in-the-Loop Laboratory Performance Verification of Flexible Building Equipment in a Typical Commercial Building."
 This project is financially supported by the U.S. Department of Energy under grant number EE-0009153.
 These datasets are obtained from extensive hardware-in-the-loop (HIL) testing of an Air Source Heat Pump (ASHP) system at the National Institute of Standards and Technology (NIST), conducted under a diverse range of conditions and operational settings.

 ## Repository Structure
-All datasets are stored in the [data](data) folder.
+**[data](data)** contains all datasets.
 This folder contains three levels of subfolders:
 - Level-1 (Atlanta, Buffalo, NewYork, Tucson): These folders represent different locations where testing were performed.
 - Level-2 (Eff, Shed, Shift): These folders represent various operational scenarios for the Air Source Heat Pump system.
 - Level-3 (Default, DenOcc, EnergySave, etc.): These folders represent specific case scenarios under the respective operational scenario.
 These scenarios will be further explained in [Test Scenarios](#test-scenarios).

-All other documents are stored in the [assets](assets) folder.
-These documents include related figures, metadata, and data schema.
+**[assets](assets)** contains related figures, metadata, and data schema.

 ## Data Description
 For each scenario, there are two files:
-- `data.csv` file is the official release of the data associated with each scenario.
-The definition of each data point is documented in the [metadata](metadata.csv) file.
+- `data.csv`: Official dataset.
+Refer to [metadata](metadata.csv) for data point definitions.
-- `raw.mat` file is the raw data which may include additional data associated with the HIL simulation, such as emulation data, controller parameters, and other simulation data.
+- `raw.mat`: Raw HIL simulation data.

-`assets/ashp_brick.ttl` is the Brick model that represents the data points and their relationships.
+Check `assets/ashp_brick.ttl` for the Brick model that represents the data points and their relationships.
 The following figure shows the data point relations created under the Brick model.

 ![The Schematic Diagram of the ASHP Brick Model](assets/ashp_brick_diagram.jpg)